Skip to content

 #Common Conversion Errors and How to Fix Them

-The same handful of errors came up repeatedly across our test runs.
+The same handful of errors come up repeatedly with link-to-MP4 conversions.
 Here is what they look like and what to do.

 Hand drawn grid pairing common MP4 conversion errors with their quick fixes